rickshibata/Profile-Site/_pages/projects.md

 classes: wide
 ---

-Below is an archive of my past projects.
+Below is an archive of some of my past projects.